Austin Drug Possession Attorney

 Drug Charges Can Jeopardize Your Future

 As if being convicted of a crime is not enough, it is important to know that a conviction for a drug offense may trigger other problems.
-A drug conviction often results in a driver’s license suspension and driver’s license surcharge in a manner similar to a DWI conviction.
+A drug conviction often results in a driver’s license suspension, Suspended License and driver’s license surcharge in a manner similar to a DWI conviction.
 If you are a student, drug convictions (including Possession of Drug Paraphernalia) can interfere with student loans and grants.
 You may also have a problem with government assisted housing if you are convicted of a drug offense.

 There are numerous drug programs in throughout the Central Texas Area that allow a person to receive drug counseling and will often result in your case being dismissed.
 Depending on each client’s particular situation this may be an option.
 If you are charged with possession of a controlled substance in Texas or any other drug offense, please call our office so that we may advise you further.